Skip to main content

 What is Domestic Violence?

-The difficult truth, though, is that domestic violence is much more complicated.
-The definition of domestic violence that we use at SafeHouse Denver is "a pattern of abusive behaviors used with the intention to maintain power and control over a past or present intimate partner."
-This definition includes a few very distinct and important factors:
+When people think of domestic violence, they often picture bruises or black eyes.
+However, the reality is much more complex.
+At SafeHouse Denver, we define domestic violence as "a pattern of abusive behaviors used with the intention to maintain power and control over a past or present partner."

-• Sexual (forcing sexual activity, not respecting sexual boundaries, tampering with birth control)
+• Sexual abuse: Forcing sexual activity, violating sexual boundaries, or tampering with birth control.

-• Economic (being forbidden from working, sabotaging employment, controlling family financials)
+• Economic abuse: Preventing someone from working, sabotaging their employment, or controlling financial resources.

 If you or someone you know is experiencing domestic violence, please call our 24-Hour Crisis & Information Line: 303-318-9989.